kamasaniGiridharReddy/Event-Booking-through-aws/Readme.txt

 ---
 ```

-Replace `link-to-your-architecture-diagram-image` with the actual path or link to your architecture diagram image.
-Let me know if you'd like any modifications!
+Let me know if you need further adjustments!